J-1 Exchange Visitor Program

-Certain J-1 exchange visitors are subject to the two-year foreign residence requirement.
+Certain J-1 Exchange Visitors are subject to the two-year foreign residence requirement.
 These exchange visitors must reside and be physically present in their country of nationality or last legal permanent residence for an aggregate of at least two years following completion of the exchange program and departure from the United States.
-These exchange visitors are ineligible to apply for or receive an H, K, or L nonimmigrant visa, nor are they eligible for an immigrant visa or permanent residence status until they have either complied with the foreign residence requirement, or received a waiver.
+These exchange visitors are ineligible to apply for or receive an H, K, or L nonimmigrant visa, nor are they eligible for an immigrant visa or permanent residence until they have either complied with the foreign residence requirement or received a waiver.

 You will be subject to the 212(e) if: